eekukole/SQL-Server-DBA-Portfolio-/README.md

 **Medical Doctor** + **Data Engineering Background** + **SQL Server DBA Skills** = Full-Stack Data Professional

 I understand:
+- ✅ How to use the same rigor of a doctor fixing a health emergency at 3:27 AM to handle database disasters
-- ✅ How data flows through pipelines (Data Engineering)
+- ✅ How data flows through pipelines (basic Data Engineering)
 - ✅ How to optimize and manage the database layer (DBA)
 - ✅ Performance from both application and database perspectives
 - ✅ The complete data infrastructure stack